 Columbia University is a good place to observe, wander into whatever buildings you can, feel the vibe.
 Check out Barnard across Broadway, even attend a basketball game.
 That’s a really fun thing to do.

 Nearby, towards the Hudson River is Riverside Church.
 I don’t have a lot to write about it: it’s beautiful, regal, voluminous, beautifully situated.
-A Rockefeller was instrumental in getting it built and a good thing that was as early on it became a centre of political activism.
+A Rockefeller was instrumental in getting it built and a good thing that was as early on it became a center of political activism.

 Those who have spoken there include Martin Luther King Jr. (the Riverside Church speech), Nelson Mandela, Fidel Castro, Bill Clinton, Jesse Jackson, Cesar Chavez, and scores of others.